-When you have a Kimura slapped on from the BJJ Rat Guard, your opponent is either going to try and straighten their arm, or hide it between their thighs.
+When you have a Kimura slapped on from the BJJ Rat Guard, your opponent is either going to try and straighten their arm or hide it between their thighs.
 In the first case, use the extension to take their arm all the way behind your head.
-To do this, of course, you’ll have to release teh Kimura grip.
+To do this, of course, you’ll have to release the Kimura grip.
 Once there, simply turn into your opponent and get the seatbelt grip.

 When the opponent hides their arm between their thighs, they open up a transition to the Omoplata.
 However, if you can’t or do not want to finish there you can get the back.
 Simply swing your entangled leg over the opponent and you’ve got hooks.
-Get teh seatbelt grip and you’re there.
+Get the seatbelt grip and you’re there.

 Finally, when you’re in the 100% neck crank position you can opt to get the back instead of sweep or finish.
 Once everything is in place kick your opposite side leg out and pull the opponent towards you.
 Options include hitting the Twister submission or going for full back control.

 REVIEW: Advanced Guard Systems – Neil Melanson DVD

 An Unusual Method To Help You Learn BJJ Moves Faster

 How To Develop Crushing Grip Strength For BJJ